 A financial professional may use various titles, whether or not he or she is registered or licensed with a regulatory authority.
 The problem is that there are at least 150 designations in use.
-As a 2013 investor bulletin from the SEC and the North American Securities Administrators Association pointed out: "The requirements for obtaining and using [professional designations] vary widely, from rigorous to nothing at all."
+According to an investor bulletin from the SEC and the North American Securities Administrators Association: "The requirements for obtaining and using [professional designations] vary widely, from rigorous to nothing at all."

 Some designations fit no one's idea of rigorous.
-The Chartered Senior Financial Planner designation, for example, requires a three-day course and one exam.
+The Chartered Senior Financial Planner designation, for example, requires limited professional experience, a three-day course, and one exam.